-BMO Bank of Montreal increases mortgage rates (October 9, 2018)
+BMO Bank of Montreal decreases mortgage rates (July 2019)

-Bank of Montreal accounced today it is changing its residential mortgage rates, effecitve October 10th, 2018.
+BMO Bank of Montreal announced today it is changing its residential mortgage rates, effective July 24, 2019.

 The new posted rates are: